INSE6610-2022-Project-Group4/INSE6610-2022-Project-Group4/README.md

 # INSE6610-2022-Project-Group4
-A comprehensive review of Cyber-attacks: Case studies on The Melissa Virus, Target (2013), and JP Morgan (2014)
+A comprehensive review of Cyber-attacks: Case studies on

+1. JP Morgan (2014)
+2. The Melissa Virus
+3. Target (2013)

 This document provides the description of our group project for the INSE 6610 course under the guidance of our instructor, Professor Ivan Pustogarov.
 (Summer 2022, Concordia University).